 Many see “hydration” and “moisture” as interchangeable words that describe the same thing, believing a skin hydrator is the same as a moisturizer.
-It is a common misconception, and an easy mistake to make.
-In reality, however, these are two very different types of products specifically formulated to serve a different purpose for the skin.
-Believe it or not, hydrator and moisturizer are not just synonyms written on products as part of a clever marketing scheme to make you buy more than you really need.
+This is a common misconception and an easy mistake to make.
+In reality, these are two very different types of products specifically formulated to serve a different specific purpose for your skin.
+Believe it or not, hydrator and moisturizer are not just synonyms written on product labels as part of a clever marketing scheme to make you buy more than you really need.

-A moisturizer’s main responsibility is to reduce transepidermal water loss (TWEL) by forming a barrier over the skin’s surface.
-These types of products work to retain what moisture is present on the skin at the time of application.
-By forming a protective seal on the skin’s surface, moisturizers are able to reduce the risk of the evaporation of existing moisture throughout the day.
+A moisturizer’s main responsibility is to reduce trans-epidermal water loss (TEWL) by forming a barrier over the skin’s surface.
+These types of products work to retain any moisture remaining present on your skin at the time of application.
+By forming a protective seal on the skin’s surface, moisturizers reduce the risk of evaporation of your existing skin moisture throughout the day.

-Healthy, normal skin, is able to produce lipid cells.
-These cells trigger the skin’s natural ability to protect itself from moisture loss, communicating to our sebaceous glands to produce more oil, or sebum.
+Healthy, normal skin is able to produce lipid cells.
+These cells trigger the skin’s natural ability to protect itself from moisture loss, communicating to our sebaceous (oil producing) glands to produce more oil (or sebum).

-Those with a disrupted lipid barrier often suffer from dry skin conditions, as the skin is unable to coat the skin’s surface with the appropriate amount of sebum, causing a loss of hydration.
-Essentially, a moisturizer should aid in correcting the lipid barrier so that the skin is able to regain healthy moisture balance.
-The key word here is “aid,” as these products are only a part of a solution, and are not a fix all to every skin condition on their own.
+People having a deficient lipid barrier will often suffer from dry skin conditions.
+Unable to coat the skin’s surface with the appropriate amount of sebum, this causes a loss of hydration.
+A moisturizer is formulated to aid in correcting the lipid barrier so that the skin is able to regain its healthy moisture balance.
+The key word here is “aid,” as these products are only a part of a solution.
+They are not a fix-all to every skin condition on their own.

 While moisturizers are formulated to seal moisture into the skin, hydrating products are designed to increase the water content of the skin.
-This is typically achieved by utilizing the powers of various hygroscopic ingredients, like humectants.
-A Hygroscopic substance has the ability to attract water from its surroundings through absorption or adsorption.
-Glycerin, honey and hyaluronic acid are great examples.
-As humectants, they absorb water from the air and bind it to the skin, facilitating hydration.
+This is typically achieved by utilizing the powers of various hygroscopic (Hygroscopic substances have the ability to attract water from its surroundings through absorption or adsorption) ingredients, like humectants (Humectants absorb water from the air and bind it to the skin, facilitating hydration).
+Glycerin, honey and hyaluronic acid are great examples of humectants.

 Some moisturizers are infused with hydrating ingredients, like those mentioned above, but are not always able to penetrate skin as deeply.
-As previously stated, moisturizers function to prevent water loss by forming a barrier over the skin, primarily through a mixture of occlusive and emollient ingredients.
-Occlusives are your barrier forming substances, while emollients help with skin smoothness and sometimes enhance barrier strength.
-Humectants can function within a moisturizer’s formula, but depending on the skin’s needs, will not supply the skin with a sufficient amount of hydration.
+As previously stated, moisturizers function to prevent water loss by forming a barrier over the skin, primarily through a mixture of occlusive (barrier forming substances) and emollient (aid skin smoothness, and sometimes enhance barrier strength) ingredients.
+Humectants can function within a moisturizer’s formula, but depending on your skin’s need, may not supply your skin with a sufficient amount of hydration.

-Up the water content of skin by incorporating a hydrator into your daily routine!
-Not only will will doing so help the skin regain its proper moisture balance, but it will also increase the powers of your moisturizer.
-Hydrating ingredients make the skin more receptive to absorbing all the beneficial ingredients offered by a moisturizer.
-A more powerful moisturizer means a little goes a long way, which has the added bonus of saving you money in the long run!
+You can increase the water content of your skin by incorporating a hydrator into your daily routine!
+Not only will this practice help your skin regain its proper moisture balance, it will also increase the effectiveness of your moisturizer.
+Hydrating ingredients make your skin more receptive to absorbing all the beneficial ingredients offered by your moisturizer.
+A little will go a long way when your moisturizer becomes more powerful by applying the products in the right order.
+This gives you the added bonus of saving money in addition to having healthy, moist skin!